GururajMunnalli/seaminaction/README.txt

 Expected versions to retrieve:

    JBoss AS - 4.2.2.GA
-   JBoss Seam - 2.0.0.GA
+   JBoss Seam - 2.0.1.CR1
    Java SE - Sun JDK 1.6.0

-After you have JBoss AS and JBoss Seam prepared, you need to update Seam to fix a problem with the H2 database support.
-Please see the section below named "Patching Seam to fix H2 support" for instructions.
+** IMPORTANT **
+Make sure that your JBoss AS directory is jboss-as-4.2.2.GA and not jboss-4.2.2.GA.
+I have renamed it from the default to better distinguish it from Seam, which is also a JBoss project.
+** IMPORTANT **

 -------------------------------------------------------------------------------
-Please note that it is important to use Sun Java 6 when running seam-gen if you want to get the same results as what is found in the example source code.
+** This may no longer be true as of Seam 2.0.0.CR1 ** Please note that it is important to use Sun Java 6 when running seam-gen if you want to get the same results as what is found in the example source code.
 The reason is that Hibernate does not explicitly sort the entities that it derives from the database, so the sort is JVM specific.
 It's not a huge deal, but if you are confused as to why there are differences, that is likely the cause.
+** This may no longer be true as of Seam 2.0.0.CR1 **
 -------------------------------------------------------------------------------

 The stages/ directory contains a snapshot of the projects at the end of each